-More and more people have been using cell phones as cell phone technology continues to expand at a rapid pace.
 A cell phone gives you the ability to stay in touch with your friends, relatives, and co-workers from almost anywhere in the world.
-That’s amazing, have you ever wondered how do cell phones work?
+That’s amazing, in this blog post, I will explain how cell phones work.

 How Do Cell Phones Work?